slerman12/Help-me/7-Ongoing.md

 #

-<sup>$\text{\color{blue}[1.]:}$ The answer to "Was this six-month review mentioned at/between the time of my termination and October 31st?" is no. The original termination email only stated: "the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree," despite those assertions being [absurdly false](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md), and did not mention the six-month review. </sup>
+<sup>$\text{\color{blue}[1.]:}$ The answer is no. The original termination email only stated: "the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree," despite those assertions being [absurdly false](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md), and did not mention the six-month review. </sup>

 ### Email: 02/07/2024